-Job are much like Pods, but differ since they terminate once the task is completed.
-The Job feature ensures the job complete successfully and can optionally rerun the tasks until a success is reported.
+Jobs are much like Pods, but differ since they terminate once the task is completed.
+The Job feature ensures the job complete successfully and can optionally rerun the tasks until success is reported.

 Job efficiently run in parallel.
-Where once you may have been inclined to multi-thread the application in the container, you can instead keep the container a simple task runner and rely on Kubernetes resource management and Job parallelism to a achieve threading with a more effect pattern.
+Where once you may have been inclined to multi-thread the application in the container, you can instead keep the container a simple task runner and rely on Kubernetes resource management and Job parallelism to achieve threading with a more effective pattern.

 When combined with a queuing or messaging mechanism, Jobs can asynchronously process any tasks you decide to design.

 To further this thinking consider investigating serverless or function implementations on Kubernetes.
-In many ways Jobs are a primitive form of what various serverless solution achieve as functions.
+In many ways, Jobs are a primitive form of what various serverless solutions achieve as functions.
 Take a look at Knative based solutions to understand how you may someday want to evolve your Jobs into Functions.